Skip to Content

 looking glass sound

-Looking Glass Sound is a dizzying modern thriller that puts the genre under a microscope and examines what it has to say about us as readers, as writers, as storytellers.
+Looking Glass Sound is a dizzying modern thriller that examines the genre and its implications for readers, writers, and storytellers.

 Buy a copy of Looking Glass Sound here!